Atacamite Cu$_2$Cl(OH)$_3$ in High Magnetic Fields: Quantum Criticality and Dimensional Reduction of a Sawtooth-Chain Compound: Abstract

 \section{Abstract}

 We report an extensive high-field study of atacamite Cu$_2$Cl(OH)$_3$, a material realization of quantum sawtooth chains with weak interchain couplings, in continuous and pulsed magnetic fields up to 58\,T. In particular, we have mapped the entropy landscape for fields as high as 35\,T and have identified a field-induced quantum critical point at $21.9(1)$\,T for $\mathbf{H} \parallel c$ axis.
 The quantum critical point separates field regions with and without magnetic order, evidenced by our thermodynamic study and $^1$H nuclear magnetic resonance spectroscopy, but lies far below full saturation of the magnetization.
-Corroborated by numerical results using density-matrix renormalization group (DMRG) calculations, we find this behavior associated with a decoupling of the sawtooth chain into two magnetic subsystems consisting of a spin-$1/2$ antiferromagnetic Heisenberg chain (backbone of the sawtooth chain) in the presence of an exchange field produced by the remaining field-polarized spins.
+Corroborated by numerical results using density-matrix renormalization group (DMRG) calculations, we find this behavior associated with a dimensional reduction of the spin system: the sawtooth chain effectively decouples into an antiferromagnetic spin-$1/2$ chain (backbone of the sawtooth chain) in the presence of an exchange field produced by the remaining field-polarized spins.

 Frustrated quantum magnets are inherently characterized by highly degenerate magnetic ground states~\cite{Balents2010,Broholm2020}.
 These are susceptible to tuning by applied pressure or external magnetic field which may result in a change of effective dimensionality of the underlying spin system.
 Such tuning can lead to quantum phase transitions from an antiferromagnet to a quantum paramagnet or vice versa~\cite{Sebastian2006,Roesch2007,Skoulatos2017,Hirai2019}.
 The emergent quantum critical points (QCPs) induced by such ground-state tuning are outstanding points in the corresponding phase diagrams: They are accompanied by highly structured entropy landscapes and quantum-critical scaling behavior of thermodynamic quantities~\cite{Zhu2003,Garst2005,Vojta2018}.
 In the case of a field-induced QCP, large temperature changes during an adiabatic magnetization can occur~\cite{ZhitomirskyHonecker2004,Honecker2009}.
 This makes frustrated quantum magnets candidates for application in modern-day low-temperature cooling devices~\cite{Lang2013,Tokiwa2021,Arjun2023a,Arjun2023b,Reichert2023}.
-At present, however, there is a substantial lack of knowledge about the driving mechanisms behind the phenomenon of dimensional reduction in frustrated magnetism.
+At present, however, there is a substantial lack of knowledge in particular about the phenomenon of dimensional reduction in frustrated magnetism as an essential element of quantum criticality.